johnhou13579/Community-Extension/README.md

 ## Calhacks Project

 ### Idea:
-Create a Chrome Extension that will bring together friends, families, and neibors as well as saving local businesses while social distancing.
+Create a Chrome Extension that will bring together friends, families, and neigbors as well as saving local businesses while social distancing.
 The emphasis will be on Digital Communication.

 #### Potential idea: